History of Our Parish

 Bishop John Fitzpatrick, Auxiliary Bishop of Miami, dedicated the chapel and new buildings on June 12, 1969, just two years from the foundation of the parish.
 Monsignor Francis Fazallaro shepherded a growing parish from 1970 to 1974 when Father Edmond Whyte became pastor and oversaw the opening of the parish school in 1987 under the direction of Sr. Carol Koester, RSM, and the building of a permanent church.

-Today, under the leadership of Rev. Flavio Montes, as administrator of the parish, OLL continues to serve the needs of over 4,500 multi-cultural families through its vibrant and numerous ministries, programs and services.
+Today, under the leadership of Father Ivan Rodriguez as our pastor, Our Lady of the Lakes continues to serve the needs of over 4,500 multicultural families in the community through its vibrant and numerous ministries, programs, and services.